Tesla Certified Body Shop: How to Find One & Why It Matters

 Parts availability

-Tesla parts supply has improved significantly since 2021, when wait times for some components stretched to three to six months.
-As of 2026, routine parts, doors, bumper covers, fenders, typically arrive within one to four weeks for Model 3 and Model Y. Structural components, specialty items for Model S and X, and certain gigacast sections can still take four to eight weeks.
+Tesla's parts supply has improved since 2021.
+Routine parts now arrive within one to four weeks for Model 3 and Model Y. Structural components and certain gigacast sections for Model S and X still require four to eight weeks.

 Repair complexity

-A moderate collision repair that might take 10 to 14 business days on a conventional vehicle can realistically take 20 to 35 business days on a Tesla at a certified shop.
-More complex repairs involving structural casting replacement or battery work can take 60 to 90 business days.
+Tesla repairs take longer than equivalent conventional work.
+A moderate collision repair that might take 10 to 14 business days on a conventional vehicle can realistically take 20 to 35 business days on a Tesla.
+Repairs involving structural casting replacement or battery work can take 60 to 90 business days.

 Rental vehicle planning